department-of-veterans-affairs/va-digital-service-handbook/_pages/digital_standard.md

 ---
 #
-# See the Github wiki for how to edit this page and markdown styles you can use:
+# See the Github wiki for how to edit content on this page and markdown styles you can use:
 # link here
 #
 # Title and Description display on page and in meta